 The Long Run Welcomes The Hide, Zimbabwe

-The Hide Safari Camp is a private concession on the border of Zimbabwe’s largest wildlife reserve, the 3.5-million-acre Hwange National Park, and has been instrumental in establishing anti-poaching units.
+The Hide Safari Camp is located a private within Zimbabwe’s largest wildlife reserve, the 3.5-million-acre Hwange National Park, and has been instrumental in establishing anti-poaching units.

 In the late 1920s the land was deemed unsuitable for agriculture and set aside for wildlife conservation, but due to water shortages and neglect, wildlife had almost entirely vanished; only 1000 elephants remained.
 Thanks to conservation efforts, today Hwange holds the second highest population of elephants in Africa.
 There are over 450 species of birds in the area, and mammals include wild dogs, bat-eared fox and cheetah.